Question

 Resume Experts • 10+ Years Experience

-The word "delegated" describes the act of assigning tasks or responsibilities to others.
-While delegation is a crucial leadership skill, using this word on your resume can make your accomplishments sound passive or unclear about your actual contribution to the outcome.
+The word "delegated" describes the act of assigning responsibilities or tasks to others.
+While delegation is a crucial leadership skill, using this word on your resume can make you sound passive and disconnected from results.
+It suggests you simply handed off work rather than strategically managing and empowering your team.

 Better Alternatives to Use Instead